MatrixEditor/pysast/README.md

     --enable-postfilter   Enable postfiltering.
     -M MAX_BYTES, --max-bytes MAX_BYTES
                             Skip files exteeding a the amount of maximum bytes.
+    -T, --disable-mime, -T, --disable-mime
-    -T, --disable-mime        Specifies whether the scanner should use the 'file' utility to retrieve the MIME-type of a file. (enabled as per default)
+                            Specifies whether the scanner should use the 'file' utility to retrieve the MIME-type of a file. (enabled as per default)
+    -e EXCLUDE_FILES, --exclude-file EXCLUDE_FILES
+                            Specifies exclusion files (use re: for regular expressions) --threading           Activates threading for file processing.
+(Can't be used on daemon processes)

 ## Contributing